emberjs/guides/source/models/index.md

 });
 ```

-Models don't have any data themselves; they just define the attributes,
+Models don't have any data themselves, they define the attributes,
 relationships and behavior of specific instances, which are called
 **records**.